greggman/metal-tests-and-issues/metal-textureSampleBias-offset/README.md

      ╚═══╧═══╧═══╧═══╧═══╧═══╝
 ```

-But if we check what's being sample by M1/M2 GPU it's this
+But if we check what's being sampled by M1/M2 GPU it's this

 ```
        0   1   2   3   4   5